-The purpose of this program is to provide temporary hearing aids for children with hearing loss under the age of 3 while they are waiting to receive their personal amplification devices.
+The purpose of this program is to provide temporary hearing aids for children under the age of 18 with hearing loss while they are waiting to receive their personal amplification devices.
 The best way to contact the HALB is through email.
 Please contact the Hearing Aid Loan Bank at stacy.fitzgerald@maryland.gov if you have any questions.

-Please complete Parts A-D of this application and return to: Maryland State Department of Education Division of Special Education/Early Intervention 200 West Baltimore Street, 9th Floor Baltimore, Maryland 21201 ATTN: Stacy Fitzgerald
+Please complete Parts A-D of this application and return to: Maryland State Department of Education Division of Special Education/Early Intervention 200 West Baltimore Street, 9th Floor

+Baltimore, Maryland 21201 ATTN: Stacy Fitzgerald

+Email: stacy.fitzgerald@maryland.gov

-Email: stacy.fitzgerald@maryland.gov Phone: (410) 767-0739 Fax: (410) 333-8165
+Fax: (410) 333-8165